-Seaborn and Mary were married in 1837 in Columbus Georgia and begin married life there in Muscogee County.
-Their first child (Caroline) was born there in 1838 and Elizabeth followed in 1839.
-In 1840 Seaborn moved his family across the State line to the town of Clayton in Barbour County, Alabama.
+Seaborn and Mary were married in 1837 in Columbus Georgia and began married life there in Muscogee County.
+Their first child Caroline was born there in 1838 and Elizabeth followed in 1839.
+In 1840 Seaborn moved his family across the state line to the town of Clayton, Alabama.
 The 1840 Barbour County census list Seaborn and Mary with two children under five.
-Also in 1840, Barbour County Court records indicate Seaborn was summoned to serve on jury duty.
-In 1841 Seaborn was in Barbour County litigation himself.
-He was awarded 660 dollars in a Civil judgement rendered.
-Geographically the original connection is not. clear but four years later, in 1845 Seaborn and Mary became land owners in Jackson County Florida.
+Also in 1840, Barbour County Court records indicate Seaborn was in a Barbour County litigation himself.
+He was awarded 660 dollars in a civil judgment rendered.
+Geographically the original connection is not clear but four years later, in 1845 Seaborn and Mary became land owners in Jackson County Florida.
 Land records indicate they acquired a 60 acre parcel on present day Bump Nose Road at Highway # 162.
-A second parcel of 240 acres was located on present day Highway # 167 one mile south of Highway # 162.
+A second parcel of 240 acres was located on present day Highway # 167 one mile south of Highway #162.
 They owned farm land in Jackson County, Florida but continued to live in Barbour County, Alabama.
-Lucinda, Mathew, Narcissa and Thomas were all born there.
-Thomas was a one year old in 1850.
+Lucinda, Matthew, Narcissa and Thomas were all born there.
+Thomas was one year old in 1850.
 The Barbour County census taker in July 1850 documented Seaborn, Mary and six children in the household.

-Between July and December of 1850 Seaborn relocated again, he moved his family to Jackson County, Florida where James (aka) Jim was born in February of 1851.
+Between July and December of 1850 Seaborn relocated again, he moved his family to Jackson

+County, Florida where James (aka) Jim was born in February of 1851.
 It is apparent this move was considered a mistake because a year later, in 1852 Seaborn and his family had returned to Muscogee County, Georgia.
 Also in 1852 Jackson County land records indicate Seaborn and Mary sold their 240 acre parcel of land.
 They received 5,000 dollars cash in the transaction.
 Through a power of attorney this real estate closing was made from Muscogee County.
 Records also indicate in 1856 they sold the 60 acre parcel.
 This sale netted 1,600 dollars cash, and again by power of attorney from Muscogee County.
 Both contracts were signed by Seaborn and Mary.
-Records indicate Havilla was born in Muscogee County in 1857, following her was Henneritta in 1859.
+Records indicate Havilla was born in Muscogee County in 1857, following her was Henrietta in 1859.